 The last step is for Governor Abbott to approve and sign the bill which would then become law.
 After the legislation is signed by the Governor, the Texas State Board of Dental Examiners will be tasked to write specific rules and educational requirements that will align with the intent of the legislation.
 This is a lengthy process that can take up to a year.
 The rules will then need final approval from the Governor’s Office.

 Please note – this legislation allows dental hygienists to administer local anesthesia under the direct supervision of a dentist via infiltration only to patients who are over the age of 18.”

-Here’s the thing: this was also the biggest bone of contention even 30 years ago for the majority of Texas dental hygienists.
+Here’s the thing: this was also the biggest bone of contention even in the 80’s and 90’s for the majority of Texas dental hygienists.
 For over 30 years we have been arguing for this option!
 That’s pretty much the scope of an entire career.
 Enough said – all you 50+ year olds who’ve been waiting for this day?
 See y’all back in college soon!